minkkinen/scenarios-as-reactive-sequences/Narrative_explanation_Some_social_scientists__.md

 The issue of narrative has been extensively discussed within futures research.
 For instance, \citet{MacDonald_2012} argues that there may be archetypal cultural narratives underlying scenarios, in this way continuing Dator's work.

+Scholars have also made the argument that crafting scenario narratives have not been the focus of enough attention \citep{Burnam_Fink_2014}.
+However, narratives are often considered as literary narratives.

 However, here the focus is on narrative *explanation*, which means a more systematic social scientific approach to narrative than the common understanding of the term.
 Indeed, often narrative is understood as an alternative to rigorous social scientific explanation.

 - analytic narratives: theoretically structured stories about coherent sequences of motivated actions \citep{Aminzade_1992}